A reappraisal of Lagrangians with non-quadratic velocity dependence and branched Hamiltonians: A generalized class of Lagrangians yielding branched Hamiltonians

 Corresponding to the two signs above, a pair branches of the Hamiltonian, namely, $H_{\pm}(x,p)$ will appear.
 Specifically, for any positive-integer value of $k$, these may be identified to be

 From a classical perspective, in order to avoid an imaginary $v(p)$, one needs to address a nonnegative $p$.
 This in turn implies that the slope $\frac{\partial L}{\partial v}$ is always positive.
 It is interesting to note that for the $k=1$ case we are led to the quantum-mechanical supersymmetric structure for the difference $ H_\pm(x,p)-V(x)$, which reads $p\pm\frac{1}{2\sqrt{p}}$, in the momentum space.
-The associated spectral properties have been analyzed in the literature \cite{ruby, BGG}.
-We end our discussion on this example by noting that in the special case where \(V(x) = x^2\), the branched Hamiltonian is \(H_{\pm}(x,p) = x^2 + U_\pm (p)\), wherein it appears as if the roles of the coordinate and the momentum have been interchanged with \(U_\pm(p)\) being a momentum-dependent potential that exhibits two branches.
+The associated spectral properties have been analyzed in the literature \cite{ruby, BGG}. \\

+We end our discussion on this example by noting that in the special case where \(V(x) = x^2\), the branched Hamiltonian is \(H_{\pm}(x,p) = x^2 + U_\pm (p)\), wherein it appears as if the roles of the coordinate and the momentum have been interchanged, with \(U_\pm(p)\) being a momentum-dependent potential that exhibits two branches.